PhillyChien/clarity-poc/frontend/README.md

 * The development server usually supports Hot Module Replacement (HMR) for faster feedback during development.
 * Ensure the backend API URL configured in your `.env` file matches where your backend is actually running.
 * Refer to the Biome configuration (`biome.json`) for code linting and formatting standards.
 Run `pnpm check` and `pnpm check:fix` to check your code.

+## CI/CD Pipeline

+The frontend application is configured to use GitHub Actions for CI/CD.
+The workflow is defined in `.github/workflows/frontend-ci.yml`.